Gifted Identification and Services

 Advanced classes (middle & high school)

 Credit Flexibility (high school)

-Gifted service is offered to 4th and 5th grade gifted students in a weekly pull-out program located at The Gifted Learning Center on the West Clermont High School campus.
+Gifted service is offered to 4th and 5th-grade gifted students in a weekly pull-out program located at the student's school.
 Students are eligible for service if they have been identified as gifted in at least one of the following three areas on an Ohio Department of Education approved testing instrument: